 You want to find out that as rapidly as possible.

-My answer is why?
+My answer is, why?

-Well, it sure it does.
+Well, sure, it does.

 You can't fake that.

-Now, once you have that in place, employers no longer can say, Man, I don't know.
+Now, once you have that in place, employers no longer can say, man, I don't know.

-That birth certificate looked okay to me, and that that fake driver's license, I thought it was legitimate.
+That birth certificate looked okay to me, and that fake driver's license.

-Well, uh see, it's gonna be illegals.
+Well, see, it's going to be illegals.

-Well, how are you gonna find it?
+Well, how are you going to find it?

 Easy.